Bill Gates reveals his summer 2019 reading list recommendations

 In what’s become an annual tradition, the Microsoft co-founder, co-chair of the Bill & Melinda Gates Foundation and avid reader has released a list of books he’s recently enjoyed.
 They’re all, he admits on his blog, not exactly light reads; if you want something more traditionally summery, Gates suggests Graeme Simsion’s lighthearted novel “The Rosie Result.”
 And he also makes an obvious suggestion: “The Moment of Lift,” by his wife Melinda Gates. (“I know I’m biased, but it’s one of the best books I’ve read so far this year.”)

 “Upheaval” by Jared Diamond.
-A fan of Diamond’s book “Guns, Germs, and Steel: The Fates of Human Societies,” Gates describes the author’s latest as a “discipline-bending book that uses key principals of crisis therapy to understand what happens to nations in crisis.”
+A fan of Diamond’s book “Guns, Germs, and Steel: The Fates of Human Societies,” Gates describes the author’s latest as a “discipline-bending book that uses key principles of crisis therapy to understand what happens to nations in crisis.”
 Though some of Diamond’s previous books have been less than optimistic, Gates writes on his blog that this one is more positive, with the author reminding us that some countries have creatively solved big problems.

 “In ‘Upheaval,’ though, he reminds us that some countries have creatively solved their biggest problems.
 Jared doesn’t go so far as to predict that we’ll successfully address our most serious challenges, but he shows that there’s a path through crisis and that we can choose to take it.”